 You don’t have to be buried in a coffin or casket to be buried in a green cemetery (a burial shroud will suffice) but here are some green burial approved options for coffins and caskets, with descriptions, prices, and where to buy.

 I’m imagining all the raised eyebrows and funny thoughts when people first hear the words “cardboard coffin.”
-It’s easy to think that cardboard = cheap, but that’s simply not the case with the custom designed coffins made specifically for green burial from Mourning Dove Studios.
+It’s easy to think that cardboard = cheap, but that’s simply not the case with the custom designed coffins made specifically for green burial from Mourning Dove Studio.
 Carol Motley, who is passionate about green burial, spent years designing a sturdy biodegradable coffin manufactured in “a factory that uses environmentally sustainable practices and is certified by the Forest Stewardship Council (FSC).
 The cardboard is made with a bleach-free process, using 25-35% recycled material and a starch-based adhesive.
 No metal, no toxins.”
 Other funeral homes carry cardboard coffins but we assure you, there is no comparison.
 The ones you can purchase from funeral homes are less expensive, although in our experience, not as stable when transporting, and they are processed with bleach and other chemicals.
 The coffins made by Mourning Dove Studios are sturdy, well made, and environmentally friendly.
 They measure up to 6’2” and carry up to 350 pounds and can be used for both burial and cremation.

 So what’s so special about a cardboard coffin anyway?
-You can personalize them!
+You can personalize them.
 They can be painted, notes and last words to loved ones can be written on them, pictures with your memories can be decoupaged onto them.
 One of the essential practices for processing grief is performing rituals and acts of love – and the time and love put into personalizing a cardboard coffin gives people the opportunity to perform an act of love and recall memories of a loved one as notes are written or pictures are decoupaged onto the coffin.
 This is a wonderful opportunity for children to be involved in a way that lets them express their love and gratitude without feeling set aside to simply observe adults taking care of death.
 Watch this video to learn more about the inspiration behind these coffins.

-Cardboard Coffin Cost: $300
+Cardboard Coffin Cost

-Where To Buy Cardboard Coffins: If you are in the Asheville area, the Center for End of Life Transitions carries their coffins.
+If you are in the Asheville area, you can purchase them from us.
 If you are not local to the Asheville area and are interested in purchasing one of Mourning Dove Studio’s coffins – contact Mourning Dove for more info.